 - Operating cost

 - Cost reduction opportunities

 - Space planning in relation to consolidation opportunities

-PMC created property and use reconfiguration models and repurposing options for the leadership team’s consideration.
-Where opportunities revealed themselves, PMC solicited the interest of potential space users as potential revenue streams for the religious community.
-PMC also provided accurate cost estimates for all forwarded options.
+PMR created property and use reconfiguration models and repurposing options for the leadership team’s consideration.
+Where opportunities revealed themselves, PMR solicited the interest of potential space users as potential revenue streams for the religious community.
+PMR also provided accurate cost estimates for all forwarded options.